Khayla Pointer

-Khayla Pointer (born November 25, 1998) is an American professional basketball player.
+Khayla Pointer (born November 25, 1998) is an American professional basketball player who currently plays for the Jacksonville Waves of the UpShot League, an American women's developmental league.
 She was drafted into the WNBA by the Las Vegas Aces and played for the Indiana Fever.
 She played college basketball at LSU from 2017 to 2022.
 She currently plays for Casademont Zaragoza in Spain.